Commitment to Privacy

 Patients may be required to sign and date a Consent to Disclose PHI Form and pay a fee based on current OMA rates prior to release of information.

-We endeavour to ensure that all decisions involving your personal information are based upon accurate and timely information.
+We endeavor to ensure that all decisions involving your personal information are based upon accurate and timely information.
 While we will do our best to base our decisions on accurate information, we rely on you to disclose all material information and to inform us of any relevant changes.

 7. Safeguards: Protecting Your Information